 If a student experiences a minor injury that can be treated with immediate first aid, please alert the instructor and get a pass to leave class.
 Ice packs, Band-Aids, ace bandages, etc., are available in the Main Office.
 If the injury appears to be major, do not move or attempt to leave the classroom.
-Teachers have been instructed to call the Arts Chair or the Main Office Nurse.
-The nurse will assess the injury.
+Teachers have been instructed to call the Arts Chair or the Main Office.
+The Chair or the Assistant Principal will assess the injury.
 The classroom teacher will make out an injury report at that time.